-Washington’s 1st Congressional District has a thriving agriculture industry that plays a key role in our local economy.
-Our district has some of the most fertile agricultural land in the Pacific Northwest and more than 3,000 farms that grow a large variety of fruits, vegetables, and seeds.
-We are also home to a number of dairy farms.
+Washington has a thriving agriculture industry that plays a key role in our state’s economy.
+The Pacific Northwest has some of the most fertile agricultural land in the country and Washington state alone produces over 300 crops.

-I have also been a strong advocate for the our timber towns, which had seen major job losses across our region in recent years.
-Key provisions in my Timber Innovation Act were passed in the 2019 Farm Bill, supporting the growth of innovative green building materials (like cross laminated timber) within the industry through investment and research.
-Innovation, job growth, and sustainable agricultural practices can propel the nation forward as a leader in sustainable agriculture.
+I also believe we must build a strong and sustainable future for our rural communities.
+Key provisions of my Timber Innovation Act were passed in the 2019 Farm Bill.
+These provisions are helping to create new business opportunities by supporting the growth of innovative green building materials (like cross-laminated timber) through investment and research.
+Innovation, job growth, and research can propel our region and the nation forward as a leader in sustainable agriculture.

-Farmers and agriculture producers look to Congress to create sound food policy, and they deserve the clarity that will enable them to plan for the future.
+Farmers and other agriculture businesses look to Congress to create sound, long-term food policy, and they deserve the clarity that will enable them to plan for the future.
 I will continue fighting to ensure that our local farmers and food producers have a strong voice in Congress.